utxostack/ckb-bitcoin-spv-contracts/contracts/ckb-bitcoin-spv-type-lock/README.md

-# CKB Bitcoin SPV Type Lock
+# CKB Bitcoin SPV Type Script

 A type script designed for Bitcoin SPV clients ensures the valid synchronization of the [Bitcoin] blockchain state into the Nervos [CKB] network.